rehmanali1994/rehmanali1994.github.io/_projects/sound-speed-estimation.md

     Full-Wave Sound Speed Estimation and Aberration Correction Using Image-Difference WEMVA {% cite Ali2026DifferentiableRTM %}.
 </div>

-Wave-equation migration velocity analysis (WEMVA) provides such a framework.
-Instead of estimating sound speed by fitting differential travel-time measurements, WEMVA evaluates how errors in the sound-speed model affect the reconstructed image and uses this information to update the model.
+Instead of estimating sound speed by fitting differential travel-time measurements, WEMVA evaluates how errors in the sound-speed model affect the reconstructed images and uses this information to update the model.
 In this way, sound-speed estimation is performed directly through the image-formation process.
 Because the wave propagation and imaging operations are differentiable with respect to sound speed, errors between partial images are used to determine how the sound speed model should be updated.
 Unlike full-waveform inversion, which minimizes the difference between measured and modeled channel data, WEMVA operates in the image domain.
 This distinction is particularly useful for ultrasound imaging, where the objective of sound-speed estimation is ultimately to correct the focusing and localization of structures in the reconstructed image.
 Therefore, this work {% cite Ali2026DifferentiableRTM %} provides a transition from ray-based sound-speed estimation to full-wave modeling, allowing the estimation process to account for the complete physics of ultrasound propagation rather than only travel-time differences.

 ### Subsurface-Offset WEMVA